Skip to content

 Default posture

-- Preference for hashes, metadata, and pointers over raw PHI.
+• Preference for hashes, metadata, and pointers over raw sensitive fields.

 System boundary thinking

-- Documented integration points with EHRs, CRMs, and data lakes.
+• Documented integration points with core systems of record (EHRs, CRMs, ERPs, data lakes).

-- Alignment with your DPA, BAA, and internal data governance policies.
+• Alignment with your DPA, BAA, and internal data policies.

 Adoption model: how enterprises implement LSAS